NET-BYU/networking-course/_labs/tcp-client-v3.md

 - Use the binary version of the protocol.

 - Ensure that Valgrind reports no errors.
 Don't run Valgrind from within the VSCode terminal window—it reports bad results.
+You know you are good when you see the following output on the last line of the Valgrind report: `ERROR SUMMARY: 0 errors from 0 contexts (suppressed: 0 from 0)`.
 Run Valgrind with the following options:
 ```bash
 valgrind --tool=memcheck --leak-check=yes --show-reachable=yes --num-callers=20 --track-fds=yes bin/tcp_client ...
 ```